apache/cloudstack-documentation/source/conceptsandterminology/concepts.rst

    We strongly recommend the use of separate NICs for management traffic and guest traffic.

 -  Public.
-Public traffic is generated when Instances in the cloud access the Internet.
-Publicly accessible IPs must be allocated for this purpose.
-   End users can use the CloudStack UI to acquire these IPs to implement NAT between their guest network and the public network, as described in Acquiring a New IP Address.
+Public traffic doesn't exist in the Basic Zone.
+Instead, the Guest network can be assigned publicly routable IP space in case you want your Instances to be directly exposed to the Internet

 -  Storage.
-While labeled "storage" this is specifically about secondary storage, and doesn't affect traffic for primary storage.
+While labeled "storage" this is specifically about Secondary Storage traffic, and doesn't affect traffic for primary storage.
 This includes traffic such as Instance Templates and Snapshots, which is sent between the secondary storage VM and secondary storage servers.
    CloudStack uses a separate Network Interface Controller (NIC) named